google-github-actions/deploy-cloud-functions/README.md

     ```yaml
     secret_volumes: '/etc/secrets/api-key=projects/my-project/secrets/api-key'
     ```

+    All existing secret volume mounts will be removed, even if this parameter is not passed.

 - `service_account_email`: (Optional) The email address of the IAM service account associated with the function at runtime.